 80 percent of undergraduate full time students who began their studies in Fall 2014 returned in Fall 2015.
 Of undergraduate part-time students, 67 percent did the same.
 The overall graduate rate at Regent University was 49 percent for students who began their studies in 2009.

-Financial Aid at Regent
+Financial Aid at Regenti

 To pay for their studies, full-time, new undergraduate students at Regent University used a variety of financial aid.
-99 percent received aid.
+In 2015-2016, 99 percent received aid.
 88 percent received federal loans, and 37 percent received federal grants.
 48 percent received local or state government grants and scholarships, and 94 percent received institutional grants or scholarships.